I am professor in Measurement

 Wildlife and adjunct in Sociology at Michigan State University.† His substantive interests include the study

-substantive areas are linked to several methodological interests: social
+are linked to several methodological interests: social network analysis, causal

-network analysis, causal inference and multi-level models.
-His publications
+inference and multi-level models.
+His publications include quantitative

-include quantitative methods for representing relations among actors in a
+methods for representing relations among actors in a social network,

-social network, robustness indices for inferences, and the effects of social
+robustness indices for inferences, and the effects of social capital in

-He teaches general introductory courses in research methods and
+teaches general introductory courses in research methods and quantitative

-quantitative methods as well as advanced courses in multivariate analysis and
+methods as well as advanced courses in multivariate analysis and seminars in

 1988 - 1993 University of Chicago